tempodb/tempodb-node-js/README.markdown

 * *response* (Integer) - the HTTP response code
 * *body* (Object or string)- the parsed JSON body of successful API calls.
 For calls that return error codes, the plain text body is returned.

+However, You can supply a second argument to the callback function that will capture any errors with the call.
+This error object will contain the standard node.js HTTP library error objects.
+An example of this usage.

+    tempodb.read_key(series_key, series_start_date, series_end_date, options, function(result, error) {
+      if(error) throw error;
+      // Do something with result.
+    });

 The return types below show what is returned in the *body* parameter of successful calls.

 ## TempoDBClient#create_series(*key*, *callback*)